yukonblue/chewbaaka/README.md

 **promote cheetah conservation** and get more people to learn about the amazing cheetahs and their current plight.

 ## Contributions

 Anybody interested in this project is encouraged to contribute in any way possible.
-Currently we are looking for contributions in several aspects:
+Currently contributions are mostly needed in these aspects:

 ### Core site functionality and performance improvements

-Help in improving the core functionality and improvement of the site is always welcomed and highly needed.
-Currently these are the domains that need the most help:
+Help in improving the core functionalities and performance of the site is always welcomed and highly needed.

-- Site performance improvements in various including but not limiting to launch and rendering performance, payload optimizations, graphics and image assets optimizations and compressions.
+- Site performance improvements in various aspects including but not limiting to site launch and rendering performance, payload optimizations, graphics and image assets optimizations and compressions.
 [Google Lighthouse](https://developers.google.com/web/tools/lighthouse/) is the de-facto performance metrics tool used so far to determine perf improvement opportunities.